How to Submit

 Submissions should be focused, well organized, and editorially sound.
 You may submit manuscripts electronically to email@example.com.
 We do not accept submissions by mail.
 All submissions must be prepared according to the standards of the Publication Manual of the American Psychological Association (6th edition).
 Manuscripts may be submitted for consideration for different sections of the journal.

 Field Scholar presents formal, scholarly articles about practice, theory and research on a variety of subjects.
 These subjects include best practices in field instruction, measures of competencies in field, school-agency collaborations and innovative approaches to challenges in field education.
-All papers with a research focus accepted for the Field Scholar section will be eligible to win the $1000 Excellence in Field Education Scholarship Award.
+All papers accepted for the Field Scholar section will be eligible to win the $1000 Excellence in Field Education Scholarship Award.

 Research focus: A paper reporting on original research, based on the systematic collection and analysis of the data or facts, with relevance to some aspect of field education.